Democrats press Trump's Supreme Court pick over new documents

 WASHINGTON (Reuters) - Democrats pressed Brett Kavanaugh, President Donald Trump’s U.S. Supreme Court pick, over newly released emails highlighting his views on abortion and race issues on Thursday during his Senate confirmation hearing after a tense partisan fight over the public release of the documents.

+Under questioning by senators, Kavanaugh, the conservative federal appeals court judge selected by Trump for a lifetime post on the high court, also stressed the authority of the judiciary to check the power of the presidency.

-The documents made public on Thursday dated from Kavanaugh’s service in the White House under Republican President George W. Bush more than a decade ago.
+The emails made public on Thursday dated from Kavanaugh’s service in the White House under Republican President George W. Bush more than a decade ago.
 Democrats had objected to an earlier decision by the Senate Judiciary Committee’s Republican leadership not to make the emails public.

-The third day of the confirmation hearing of the conservative federal appeals court judge selected by Trump for a lifetime post on the high court again was repeatedly interrupted by protesters hostile to Kavanaugh.
+The third day of the confirmation hearing again was repeatedly interrupted by protesters hostile to Kavanaugh.

 In a 2003 email, Kavanaugh suggested striking a line from a draft opinion piece that had stated “it is widely accepted by legal scholars across the board that Roe v.
 Wade and its progeny are the settled law of the land,” saying that the Supreme Court could overturn it.

 Asked about that document, Kavanaugh said he suggested the change because he thought the draft language was overstating the thinking of legal scholars at the time.
 He again declined to say whether the landmark 1973 ruling that legalized abortion nationwide, Roe v.
-Wade, was correctly decided, though he indicated - as he also had on Wednesday - that it is a decision that merits respect.

-“Roe v.
-Wade is an important precedent of the Supreme Court.
-It has been reaffirmed many times,” Kavanaugh told the panel.
+Wade, was correctly decided, though he indicated - as he also had on Wednesday - that it is a decision that merits respect as “an important precedent of the Supreme Court” that has been “reaffirmed many times.”

 Democratic Senator Cory Booker focused on an email he said described Kavanaugh’s views as a Bush White House aide on the use of “racial profiling” in the aftermath of the Sept.
 11, 2001, attacks on the United States by the al Qaeda Islamist militant group.